 Three Months Prior: Receive Mission Call Letter

 After the application is submitted, depending on several factors, you should get your mission call letter in about 2 to 4 weeks.
-That letter will have your mission assignment and the date you should report to the MTC.
+That letter will have your mission assignment and the date you should report to the Missionary Training Center (MTC).
 The Church normally tries to allow two to four months between the issuing of the call and the beginning of the mission.
 In the packet you receive from Church Headquarters will also be additional instructions and information from your mission president specific to your mission.

 Two Months Prior: Melchizedek Priesthood Ordination for Men